-While Kentucky passed the PIP goal for Item 13 during CY 2022, the department anticipates that the engagement activities outlined within the PIP will continue to strengthen relationships between staff and families, leading to better engagement in all areas of casework, including case planning.
-The release of SOP 1.6 Quality Engagement for Successful Partnership along with engagement tip sheets, is anticipated to increase child and family involvement in case planning.
+The department anticipates that the engagement activities outlined within the PIP will work to strengthen relationships between staff and families, leading to better engagement in all areas of casework, including case planning.
+The release of SOP 1.6 Quality Engagement for Successful Partnership, along with engagement tip sheets, is anticipated to increase child and family involvement in case planning.
 A caseworker visit template was developed to prompt staff on engagement cues when in conversation with families.
 Although the department successfully implemented the template into SOP, it was discovered that frontline staff have not used the template as anticipated.
 QA staff and regional leads have reviewed the template to discuss how to implement without causing additional work for the frontline staff.
 Second-level case reviewers are conducting quality calls to families to solicit feedback about the quality of worker visits.
 A clear definition of quality worker visits and staff expectations has been developed and disseminated to all staff.
-The engagement WBT finalized during the PIP is required as a yearly refresher for staff.
+The engagement WBT is finalized and is required as a yearly refresher for staff.